aws-samples/aws-hpc-recipes/recipes/pcs/autoupdate_cngs/README.md

 Change back to the main source directory to deploy the zipfile to AWS.

+**Note** The models folder contains the latest build of the PCS service model.
+It must be included at the top level of the Lambda zipfile.

 ### Deploy the Lambda function using the zip file

 Run the command that follows, making these substitutions: